Day One — June 20, 2018 Afternoon

 John Dombrosky, CEO, AGTECH ACCELERATOR, USA

-• UAE is looking at innovative technologies and indoor farming as a solution for food security and food safety concerns.
+• The UAE is looking to innovative technologies and indoor farming as a solution for food security and food safety concerns.
 To what extent could controlled environment agriculture play a role and how are governments, academia and industry collaborating to deliver solutions?

 Omar Al Jundi, Founder and Chief Executive Officer, BADIA FARMS, UAE